fis2021/Car-rental-2.0/README.md

 - A customer can navigate to the home page where he will see the best offers.

 - A customer can also browse and discover all available cars.
-  Each service comes with a set of photos and a unique description (for some cars the plus service is included in the price).
+  Each service comes with a set of photos and a unique description.

 - They can apply for rental in advance and see the status of their request (accepted, declined or pending).